 Thus, if we can assume exogenous settings, we propose to use SDV.
-If side payments are not desired or in endogenous settings, one can use APSD proposed by Zou et. al.[21].
+If side payments are not desired or in endogenous settings, one can use APSD proposed by Zou et. al.[23].
 If stronger worst case guarantee on competitive ratio is needed, we propose to use e-Auction.
+However, empirically, we observe that e-Auction does not perform that well.
 Note that, typically to best of our knowledge there is no prior work in online mechanism with competitive ratio guarantees when private information is multi-dimensional.